When using Exclaimer, all emails with a signature applied are converted to HTML format.

 are physically attached to the email or signature by uploading them from a local directory.
 These are sent with the email, which affects the email's file size.

-For more information, see linked images in email signatures. vs
+For more information, see vs linked images in email signatures.

-linked images are stored on a publicly facing web server, such as your company's web directory.
+Linked images are stored on a publicly facing web server, such as your company's web directory.
 The images are referenced in the email signature but never added to the email as a physical element.

-For more information, see linked images in email signatures. vs
+For more information, see vs linked images in email signatures.

 Consider how your customers view the emails you send them: